dafny-lang/dafny/docs/DafnyRef/UserGuide.md

 #### 13.5.1.9. `dafny format` {#sec-dafny-format}

-Dafny supports a formatter, which for now only changes the indentation lines in a Dafny file, so that it conforms to the idiomatic Dafny code formatting style.
+Dafny supports a formatter, which for now only changes the indentation of lines in a Dafny file, so that it conforms to the idiomatic Dafny code formatting style.
 For the formatter to work, the file should be parsed correctly by Dafny.